vickylim/vickylim.com/content/about/index.md

 My name is Vicky Lim.
 I was born a Virgo in 1987 in Chicago, Illinois.

 I used to be introduced as a zinester between 2010-2017 while I was still releasing issues of _Dear Jaguar_ and [_Abstract Door_](https://vickylim.com/abstract-door-zine).
-I will always be, at heart, a Teen Girl on LiveJournal.
+I will always be, at heart, a Teen Girl on LiveJournal <3